UnifiedID2/uid2-docs-preview/preview/docs/sdks/sdk-ref-javascript.md

 The contents of the `private` object are explicitly unspecified and are left for the SDK to interpret.
 Do not make any assumptions about the structure, semantics, or compatibility of this object.
 Any updates to the cookie must retain its structure.
 :::

-## Migration Guide [GWH__AS03 this section needs updating]
+## Migration Guide

-This section includes all the information you need to upgrade from an earlier version of the SDK for JavaScript to the current version, v4.
+This section includes all the information you need to upgrade from an earlier version of the SDK for JavaScript to the current version, v3.
 It includes:

 - [Benefits of Migrating](#benefits-of-migrating)
 - [Required Changes](#required-changes)